d2l-ai/d2l-en/chapter_appendix_math/appendix_linear_algebra.md

 print(v)
 ```

-In this way, eigenvalues can be approximated, and the approximations will be pretty strong as long in the case that the diagonal is significantly larger than all the other elements.
+In this way, eigenvalues can be approximated, and the approximations will be pretty strong in the case that the diagonal is significantly larger than all the other elements.

-It is a small thing, but with a complex and subtle topic like eigendecomposition, it is good to get any intuitive grasp we can!
+It is a small thing, but with a complex and subtle topic like eigendecomposition, it is good to get any intuitive grasp we can.

 ### A useful application: The growth of iterated maps